Costa Rica in the OTI Festival 2000: At the OTI Festival

 On 19–20 May 2000, the OTI Festival was held at the Salón Teotihuacán of the Centro de Convenciones in Acapulco, Mexico, hosted by Televisa, and broadcast live throughout Ibero-America.
 Luis Fernando Piedra and Hernán Corao performed "Como la marea" in position 7 in the semi-final, with Willliam Porras conducting the event's orchestra, and qualifying to the final.
 In the final, they performed in position 5.
 At the end, only the top three places were announced, and the Costa Rican entry was not one of them, remaining with the title of finalist.

+Repretel broadcast the semi-final on Canal 4 on delay at 22:00 CST (04:00+1 UTC), and the final live on Canal 6.